 Please be advised in the changes to the application in Math.

-***If you have not taken Intermediate or College Algebra, or it has been more than three (3) years, you will need to take Intermediate Algebra/Geometry Refresher, MATH 15C and successfully pass the class prior to being officially admitted***
+***If you have not taken Intermediate or College Algebra, or it has been more than five (5) years, you must take Intermediate Algebra/Geometry Refresher, MATH 15C and successfully pass the class prior to being officially admitted***

-*NEW* Required RADT Summer Class: Starting in 2015, all students who receive acceptance into the program must enroll in and successfully pass the Summer RADT 050 (Concepts in Imaging Technology) class, in order to proceed with the 24-month program.
+Required RADT Summer Class: As of 2015, all students who receive conditional acceptance into the program must enroll in and successfully pass the Summer RADT 050 (Concepts in Imaging Technology) class, in order to proceed with the 24-month program.

 RADIOLOGIC TECHNOLOGY PROGRAM